istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

 each Kubernetes cluster in the system.
 In the above example, `falkor07.kube.conf` is the Istio control plane credential file.
-The `config.istio.io/pilotCfgStore: True` flag is set in the condition this clusterregistry descriptor describes the Istio control plane Kubernetes cluster.
+The `config.istio.io/pilotCfgStore: True` flag is set in the condition this `clusterregistry.k8s.io` descriptor describes the Istio control plane Kubernetes cluster.
 For remotes, please set `pilotCfgStore: False`.

 **Important**: The implementation only uses the